Amitsharma-28/RFM-Analysis/README.md

 # Project Background
-PrintPlus Studios, established in 2019, is a growing e-commerce company specialising in personalised print products such as canvas artwork, posters, flyers, and business cards.
-Operating entirely online, the company serves customers through its website, offering fast turnaround times and fully customisable design options.
+PrintPlus Studios, established in 2019, is a growing e-commerce company specialising in personalised print products such as business cards, canvas prints, posters, flyers, photo books, and greeting cards.
+Operating entirely online, the company serves customers through its website, offering fully customisable design options.

 The business generates substantial amounts of data from its daily transactions, customer interactions, and product sales.
 However, much of this information has been historically underutilised.
 This project leverages Excel-based analysis to transform raw order data into meaningful insights using an RFM (Recency, Frequency, Monetary) framework.
-By doing so, it uncovers key customer segments and provides actionable recommendations aimed at improving customer retention, marketing effectiveness, and long-term commercial performance.
+By doing so, it uncovers key customer segments and produces actionable recommendations to guide customer retention strategies, optimise marketing efforts, and improve long-term commercial performance.

 The goal is to answer three key business questions:

-**1. Who are the best customers?**
+**1. Who are PrintPlus Studios’ best customers?**

-**2. Who needs a retention campaign?**
+**2. Which customers should be targeted with a retention campaign?**

-**3. Which segments are safe to ignore?**
+**3. Which customers can PrintPlus Studios safely exclude from paid campaigns?**

+The analysis categorises customers using an RFM framework, where customers who purchased most recently, most frequently, and generated the highest monetary value are classified as the best customers, and those who purchased long ago, only once, or spent very little are classified as the lowest-value customers.

 All the Excel formulas used for the analysis can be found [here](https://docs.google.com/document/d/1EiBpf92cHtFZItG940Wg9vRaDNCjANE7QgxiXgehruI/edit?usp=sharing).